kubevela/kubevela/docs/en/rollout/appdeploy.md

    $ kubectl apply -f appdeployment-1.yaml
    ```

-   > Note that in order to AppDeployment to work, your workload object must have a `spec.replicas` field for scaling.
+   > Note: in order to AppDeployment to work, your workload object must have a `spec.replicas` field for scaling.

 1. Now you can check that there will 1 deployment and 2 pod instances deployed